your-trickster/your-trickster.github.io/wiki/dichotomies.md

 - intuitive types have active intuition.
 Because of that they focus more on potentials rather than limits;
 - sensing types have active sensation.
 Because of that they focus more on limits rather than potentials.

-Intuitive types are sometimes called abstract, while sensing typed – concrete.
+Intuitive types are sometimes called abstract, while sensing types – concrete.

 It is a Jungian dichotomy.